China warns Japan against stationing workers on disputed isles

 "If the Japanese side recklessly makes provocative moves it will have to accept the consequences."

-Relations between the neighbors have been soured for years by what Beijing says has been Tokyo's refusal to properly atone for wartime atrocities committed by Japanese soldiers in China between 1931 and 1945.
+Relations between the neighbours have been soured for years by what Beijing says has been Tokyo's refusal to properly atone for wartime atrocities committed by Japanese soldiers in China between 1931 and 1945.

 "FIRM POSTURE"